Scrape Header Tags

 var_dump($web->viewport);

-If you need to access the original string you also access the original string
+If you need to access the original "viewport"-string, you can use viewportString:

 $web->go('https://test-pages.phpscraper.de/meta/lorem-ipsum.html');